Bismuth-209: Synthesis of other elements

 ^{210}Po can be manufactured by bombarding ^{209}Bi with neutrons in a nuclear reactor and around 100 grams of ^{210}Po are produced each year. ^{209}Po and ^{208}Po can be made through the proton bombardment of ^{209}Bi in a cyclotron.
 Astatine can also be produced by bombarding ^{209}Bi with alpha particles.
 Traces of ^{209}Bi have also been used to create gold in nuclear reactors.

 ^{209}Bi has been used as a target for the creation of several isotopes of superheavy elements such as dubnium, bohrium, meitnerium, roentgenium, and nihonium.

 Formation

 Primordial

 Bismuth-209 is created in the final part of the s-process.
 (Note: Red horizontal lines with a circle in their right ends represent neutron captures; blue arrows pointing up-left represent beta decays; green arrows pointing down-left represent alpha decays; cyan/light-green arrows pointing down-right represent electron captures.)

 In the red giant stars of the asymptotic giant branch, the s-process (slow process) is ongoing to produce bismuth-209 and polonium-210 by neutron capture as the heaviest elements to be formed, and the latter quickly decays.
-All elements heavier than it are formed in the r-process, or rapid process, which occurs during the first fifteen minutes of supernovas.
+All elements heavier than it are formed in the r-process, or rapid process, which occurs during the first fifteen minutes of supernovae.
 Bismuth-209 is also created during the r-process.